-Strandings are always a possibility along any coastline and it is important to know what to do should you come across a marine mammal be it alive or dead.
-The Manx Wildlife Trust are in charge of dealing with stranding’s and the Marine Officer, Lara Howe, should be informed immediately on 01624 844432 or 07624 568726
+Strandings are always a possibility along any coastline and it is important to know what to do should you come across a marine mammal be it dead or alive.
+The Manx Wildlife Trust are in charge of dealing with strandings, and the Marine Officer, should be informed immediately on 07624 568726 or the office line 01624 844432

 If the animal is alive

-- Phone for assistance immediately, giving exact location and other relevant details, with an accurate description of the animal
+- Phone for assistance immediately, giving exact location and an accurate description of the animal

 - Keep back any crowds, dogs or children and avoid sudden movements or noise

 - Approach the animal with care and if possible keep the animal wet with sea water.
 You must AVOID getting any water in the blow hole